B1nus/wezy/README.md

 Two functions can have the same name as long as the have different type declarations.
 This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` can have the same name.
 Also note that these functions can be called as methods `4.sqrt()`.
 # One-Indexed
 crust is one indexed.
 I know many programmers will wonder why I made this decision.
 Let me answer you by asking another question.
 What do you think is more intuitive, getting the 5th element in an array by typing `array[4]` or `array[5]`?
 What do you think is more intuitive for somebody new to programming?
 I would say it's the latter.
-# Runtime Errors
-Because of crust's (possibly excessive) error handling runtime errors are all the more rare.
-As long as you do not return any errors in the top level of your program by using `try` or a literal `return error`, then your crust program cannot have any runtime errors.
 # Scope
 Scope in crust is a bit wierd.
 There are only two scopes: function scope and gobal scope.
 This might take some getting used to for seasoned developers.
 Beginners will have an easier time though.
 This means that the program
 ```